 The first reason that opposes Diwali celebrations is that it is essentially a festival of lights.
 But other than the lights, people burst crackers.
 The crackers not only harm the delicate balance of our ecological system but also pose a threat to the health conditions of newborn babies, the sick, the elderly, and the animals.
 The crackers cause a lot of noise pollution and air pollution which can lead to severe implications in and around the surroundings where they are let off.

-Diwali Festival 2021: Economic and Legal Reason
+Economic and Legal Reasons

 A second important reason for questioning Diwali celebrations is regarding the way these crackers are produced.
 Every year during Diwali there are incidents of fire in cracker factories.
 This not only puts the employees of the factory at risk but also causes a threat to those who live around those factories.

 None of our Holy Scriptures namely Srimad Bhagwad Gita and the Vedas support any such kind of celebrations.
-Instead, there are instances where Bhagwad Gita condemns worshipping Demigods and Demigoddesses and undertaking any kind of worship which is opposite to the injunctions of Holy Scriptures.
+Instead, there are instances where Bhagwad Gita condemns worshiping Demigods and Demigoddesses and undertaking any kind of worship which is opposite to the injunctions of Holy Scriptures.
 By undertaking such festivities people undertake a way of worship which is opposed to the Holy Scriptures.

 ■ Also Read: Happy Diwali 2018 Festival: Dates, Lakshmi Puja